 Report a Scam

 A scam is when you knowingly send money but do not receive what you expected in return.
-For example, someone pretended to be another person or a business and tricked or persuaded you into sending the money, or promised that you would receive something in return that they did not provide.
-We will report the information you provide to the recipient’s bank or credit union to help prevent others from having the same experience.
-If you use the Zelle mobile application and believe you have been the victim of a scam, please complete the fields below.
+For example, someone pretended to be another person or a business and tricked or persuaded you into sending the money or promised that you would receive something in return that they did not provide.
+Certain impostor scams qualify for reimbursement.

 Select a category that best describes the type of transaction to complete the form.